ModelEarth/localsite/start/steps/README.md

 To avoid merge conflicts, click "Sync Fork" on the forks in your [Github Account](https://github.com/), then pull locally using GitHub Desktop or the cmds above.
 Or you can use the Alternative Sync commands below.

-## "localsite" shortcut to start your webroot
+## Create a "localsite" shortcut command to start your local web server

-You can create a shortcut "localsite" command
+Create a "localsite" command.
+Run it automatically when your machine starts.

 ### On a Mac